LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

 "Party Competition over Democracy.
-Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany", manuscript
+Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany", manuscript available on request

-"Lip Service to Democracy in Western Europe?", manuscript
+"Lip Service to Democracy in Western Europe?", manuscript available on request

-_title hidden for review_, currently under review with the _European Political Science Review_
+"Authoritarianism, Populism, or Radicalism?
+Correlates of Citizens' Democratic Attitudes", manuscript available on request

-_title hidden for review_, co-authored survey experiment with Theresa Gessler, _currently under review with Political Research Quarterly_
+"The Democracy I Like.
+Perceptions of Democracy and Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, manuscript available on request

-_title hidden_, co-authored survey experiment with Theresa Gessler, _currently under review with the Journal of Elections, Public Opinion and Parties_
+_title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with the Journal of Elections, Public Opinion and Parties_

 ### Further work in progress

 "The Battle for Democracy.
 How Mainstream Parties Defend Liberal Democracy Against Radical Right-Wing Parties' Attacks", together with Jan Schwalbach

+"Violent Protesters, Violent States.
+How People Perceive the Legitimacy of Protests and Protest Repression", together with Lennart Schürmann

 ## Democracy, Anger, and Elite Responses (DANGER)